-China is the largest country in Asia, comprising a total area of 9,596,961 square kilometers or 3,705,407 square miles, and is distinguished for having many distinct features, including the variety Chinese Languages.
-In early 2019, the Chinese population was estimated to be 1.4 billion, representing 18.41% of the world population, according to the estimates done by the United Nations.
+China is the largest country in Asia, comprising a total area of 9,596,961 square kilometers or 3,705,407 square miles, and is distinguished for having many distinct features, including the variety of Chinese Languages.
+In early 2019, the Chinese population was estimated to be 1.4 billion, representing 18.41% of the world population, according to estimates done by the United Nations.

 While most of the European languages were influenced and formed by Latin roots some 2000 years ago, Chinese was being shaped by its own lingua franca, Classical Chinese.
 In this post, we’ll be exploring the languages in China and the interesting varieties of Chinese.
 Ready to join us on a cultural submersion trip?
 Read on!